tamelabe/PostgreSQL_bootcamp/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Pattern                        | Don’t use hard-coded value for amount of rows to set a right value for sequence                                                                                              |

-Let’s create a Database Sequence with the name `seq_person_discounts` (starting from 1 value) and set a default value for id attribute of `person_discounts` table to take a value from `seq_person_discounts` each time by automatically.
+Let’s create a Database Sequence with the name `seq_person_discounts` (starting from 1 value) and set a default value for id attribute of `person_discounts` table to take a value from `seq_person_discounts` each time automatically.
 Please be aware that your next sequence number is 1, in this case please set an actual value for database sequence based on formula “amount of rows in person_discounts table” + 1.
 Otherwise you will get errors about Primary Key violation constraint.